House training your puppy

 All dogs are generally clean by nature and try to do their business as far away from their living area as possible.

-We give our puppies a head start with house training by providing them with a grass penned area from 5 weeks onwards.
-It's a natural set up for them to go outside of their bed and eating area to eliminate.
+We give our puppies a head start with house training by providing them with a penned area inside that leads to the garden through a doggie door.
+This starts at 5 weeks of age so by the time they are ready for placement at 8 weeks they are very good at getting themselves outside to eliminate.
+It's a natural for them to go outside of their bed and eating area to eliminate.
 The feed back we get from our puppies purchasers is how easy they are to train.
-By leaving the back door open enough for them to get out is very good in quickly house training your frenchies.
-I've always found boys much easier to train than the girls.

-The best housebreaking room is one with a hard surfaced floor for easy clean up and a door that leads to the outside.
-Set up your puppies sleeping area whether it is a play pen , crate or just a door barrier in a busy area of the house.
+The best housebreaking room is one with a hard surfaced for easy clean up and a door that leads to the outside.
+Set up your puppies sleeping area whether it is a play pen, crate or just a door barrier in a busy area of the house.
 Your Frenchie puppy will get plenty of attention and get used to noise and the coming and going of family members.

 Praise, praise and more praise is the best reward for deposits in the right place.